 hive.non-managed-table-writes-enabled=true in the Presto server configuration.

-Follow this steps to enable the property in the Presto server:
+Follow these steps to enable the property in the Presto server:

 - Edit the file

 To execute this command, the user needs these privileges:

 Connectover the database of the JDBC data source.

 Executeover the JDBC data source in which the remote table will be created.

 Executeover the views used in the query.